-ENGL 2298 3 Credits Adolescent Literature
+ENGL 2298 Adolescent Literature

 Adolescent Literature is a study of literature written for and read by young adults, approximately between the ages of 12-18.
 In addition to studying specific works of literature, both classic and contemporary, the course also examines reading programs, the characteristics of specific literary genres, and approaches to those genres.
-Students will consider the developmental stage we call adolescence, whether this stage has changed significantly with recent societal changes, and how literature may reflect and/or support those changes.
+Students will consider the developmental stage we call ¿adolescence ¿, whether this stage has changed significantly with recent societal changes, and how literature may reflect and/or support those changes.
 (Prerequisites: College level reading).
-(MNTC: Goal 2/Critical Thinking, Goal 6/The Humanities¿the Arts, Literature, and Philosophy, Goal 7/Human Diversity).
+(MNTC: Goal 2, 6, 7).
 (3 C).

-ENGL 2870 1 Credits Tutoring Writing: Theory and Practice
+ENGL 2870 Tutoring Writing: Theory and Practice